Adolis García Player Props: Rangers vs. Padres

 Padres Pitching Rankings

-- The Padres' 3.78 team ERA ranks second among all MLB pitching staffs.
+- The Padres have the first-ranked team ERA among all MLB pitching staffs (3.74).

 - The Padres rank 12th in baseball in home runs surrendered (117 total, 1.1 per game).

-- His most recent time out was on Tuesday against the Pittsburgh Pirates, when the righty went 4 1/3 innings, surrendering seven earned runs while giving up eight hits.
+- The lefty's last appearance came on Wednesday against the Pittsburgh Pirates, when he tossed six innings, surrendering one earned run while allowing two hits.

-- In 18 games this season, the 36-year-old has put up an ERA of 4.80, with 9.6 strikeouts per nine innings.
-Opponents are hitting .254 against him.

 © 2023 Data Skrive.
 All rights reserved.